edvin/tornadofx-controls/README.md

 ## DatePickerTableCell

-TableCell that supports editing of `LocalDateTime` properties with a DatePicker.
+TableCell that supports editing of `LocalDate` properties with a DatePicker.

 ## DateTimePicker

-An extension to the JavaFX DatePicker control that lets you input the the time and date in with a configurable format.
+An extension to the JavaFX DatePicker control that lets you input the the time and date in with a configurable format and operate on a `LocalDateTime` value.

 ## ListMenu